 (c) Employing, licensed managers may only issue one Temporary Work Permit per employee.
-Subsequent Temporary Work Permits may be issued by contacting the Department and receiving approval.
+Upon expiration of a Temporary Work Permit, subsequent Temporary Work Permits may be issued by contacting the Department and receiving approval.

-(d) Upon request, an employing, licensed manager may replace a Temporary Work Permit that has been lost or destroyed.
+(d) An employing, licensed manager may replace a Temporary Work Permit that has been lost or destroyed.